 You’d be excused for thinking that buying “British” kitchen appliances might circumvent the problem.
 Unfortunately, many British-branded products are made in factories overseas so the issue remains.
 Even factories in the UK import components so, one way or another, the unfavourable exchange rate bites us.

 The Oil Price

 Another consequence of the depressed pound is the price of fuel.
 Oil is traded in dollars; our pounds now buy fewer dollars and so it costs more to fill up at the pump.
 Many of our renovation products are transported around the country by road and increasing fuel bills will be reflected in the price we pay.

 Over the coming months we can expect to see the cost of renovation increase through the price of materials and imported items.
 Needless to say, Style Within will continue to drive prices down through negotiation, and provide best value for our clients.
 Whilst we may all feel the pinch in the UK, spare a thought for a British friend of mine who was planning to build a home overseas.
 With only pounds sterling in his pocket, he saw his projected build-price increase by £40 000 almost overnight.
 He’s waiting for the pound to rise in value!

 Let’s hope the uncertainty is short-lived and that the pound recovers quickly.
-We can expect home renovation costs to increase in the short to medium term, but let’s see what pressure we can bring to bear on prices if sterling recovers to its pre-referendum levels.
+We can expect the Brexit effect on home renovation to increase costs in the short to medium term, but let’s see what pressure we can bring to bear on prices if sterling recovers to its pre-referendum levels.